-The Landriod is an excellent automatic mowing machine.
-Landriod starts at one edge and mows in a straight line until it’s stopped by the boundary wire marking another edge, then it dutifully turns around and continues in a different direction.
+These tools simply make for an excellent automatic mowing machine.
+The Landroid starts at one edge and mows in a straight line until it’s stopped by the boundary wire marking another edge, then it dutifully turns around and continues in a different direction.

-As it mows, it mulches the grass into tiny clipping and scatters them on the lawn.
+As it mows, the cutting disc mulches the grass into tiny clipping and scatters them on the lawn.
 Once or twice a week (actually this depends on how to set it), it mows along the perimeter wire to give your lawn well-trimmed edges. the cut to edge feature is something that not all mowers offer, which is yet another reason why the Landroid is a great product.

 Also, if your lawn is uneven with holes or tight spots, this may create navigation difficulties for the Landroid because it may get stuck in them.
-Although the Landroid can wiggle itself out of holes and tight spots by spinning its wheels in different directions, if this fails expect to get a notification on your smartphone app to come rescue the robot.
-On average, you may have to rescue it once a week.
+Although the Landroid mower can wiggle itself out of holes and tight spots by spinning its wheels in different directions, if this fails expect to get a notification on your smartphone app to come rescue the robot.
+In a time like this, being able to use a remote control would be nice.

 Ease Of Set-up And Use

-Installing the WORX Landroid robotic lawn mower on your lawn is pretty straightforward if you have a simple lawn, but it can be complicated and difficult with a complex lawn.
+Installing the WORX Landroid robotic lawnmower on your lawn is pretty straightforward if you have a simple garden, but it can be complicated and difficult with a complex lawn.

 You may want to hire a WORX professional to handle the installation and nicely set up your Landroid, but the setup process isn’t really as difficult as it seems.
 Anyone with little or no technical skills can do it, it only requires that you be careful and patient.

-The Landroid comes with a user’s manual containing step-by-step instructions on how to properly lay down the perimeter wire and wire ground pins or pegs for keeping the perimeter wire in place, makin it much easier for a user to get the job done.
+The WORX WR140 Landroid comes with a user’s manual containing step-by-step instructions on how to properly lay down the perimeter wire and wire ground pins or pegs for keeping the perimeter wire in place, makin it much easier for a user to get the job done.

 Before placing the perimeter wire, first analyze your lawn to determine where and how best to place the wire.
 If your lawn has areas you’ll like to freeze off like flower beds and trees, you’ll need to take them into account and mark out how you can properly run the wire to isolate those areas.
 While doing the actual work you may need an extra pair of hands.

-If you want a simple gadget to keep your lawn well-trimmed and tidy all year round, you can trust WORX Landriod to get the job.
-This brand is focused on quality, and with the Landriod the case is no different.
+If you want a simple gadget to keep your lawn well-trimmed and tidy all year round, you can trust the WORX WR140 Landroid model to get the job.
+This brand is focused on quality, and with these products the case is no different.

-WORX Landroid are pretty reliable machines and backed by a 3-year warranty.
+WORX WR140 Landroids are pretty reliable machines and backed by a 3-year warranty.
 Other than occasional slip offs from the boundary wires and getting stuck in tight spots, you can expect it to live up to its advertised features.
-With proper maintenance, your Landroid may outlive your expectation.
+With proper maintenance, your mowing system may outlive your expectation.

-To keep this robot in top shape you need to make sure it’s neat by periodically removing grass clippings and debris from the body, wheels and cutting deck.
+To keep the WORX WR140 mower in top shape you need to make sure it’s neat by periodically removing grass clippings and debris from the body, wheels and cutting deck.
 This is to prevent a build up of grass and debris.
 It’s important to also remove grass clippings and debris from contact pins and charge strips.

-As a guide, WORX recommends that the blades of your Landroid be replaced every 4 months, thankfully this robomower comes with extra 9 replacement blades.
+As a guide, WORX recommends that the razor blades of your Landroid be replaced every 4 months, thankfully thiese products come with extra 9 replacement blades.

 The Landroid has rain sensors and it’s weatherproof but in extreme weather conditions like a lightning storm, you’ll have to protect it by making sure it’s not charging.
 You also have to disconnect the boundary wire and unplug the charging base.

-Landroid also needs proper storage in the winter season.
-Clean up the Landroid, remove the battery and store it in the garage or dry place over the winter.
+The lawn mower also needs proper storage in the winter season.
+Clean up the Landroid, remove the battery and store it in the Landroid garage or dry place over the winter.

 What’s The Difference Between The WORX WR140 And WR150?